social-science-data-editors/readme-rmarkdown/README.md

 <div class="alert alert-info">
 📚 This is only an example of a code-generated README, for demonstration purposes.
 To turn off these instructions, set the parameter <code>tutorial</code> to <code>false</code> in the front matter.
+For additional installation information, see <a href="NOTES.md">NOTES.md</a>.
 </div>

 (based on @herbert2024)